Part 2: Implementing Your Job Search: Tapping

 Even if you consider yourself to be very shy, these groups can be very helpful in connecting you with potential employers and co-workers, and they can also help you stay up to date with what is happening in an industry or profession.

-Recruiters do use these sites to find qualified people for their open jobs, so they are a very important alternative to job boards - in many cases a more effective alternative.
+Recruiters do use these sites, especially LinkedIn, to find qualified people for their open jobs, so they are a very important alternative to job boards - in many cases a more effective alternative.

 For much more information on using social media sites, read the articles in Job-Hunt's Guide to Social Media and Job Search Section on using social media, LinkedIn, Twitter, and Facebook, and scan the resources for job seekers.

-Professional and industry associations and societies are usually plentiful and very useful for job seekers.
+- Professional/Industry Associations and Societies are usually plentiful and very useful for job seekers.
 They can help you in more traditional situations when you add the association's name to your resume (in a professional or industry affiliations category, for example), and that name is used as a keyword by a recruiter searching through an applicant database on a Web search engine.

 Job-Hunt links to over 1,100 associations Directory of Professional and Industry Associations, most of which have local chapters where you can meet people face-to-face and many of which have job boards (which are called out in the Directory).